tarunkumar519/blog/content/posts/how i backup my passwords.md

 ## How to restore from backup

 This part is simple.
 Wherever you want to run vaultwarden, just install it and run it.
-Vaultwarden will create the ‘Bitwarden’ folder fresh.
+Vaultwarden will create the `Bitwarden` folder fresh.

 Just stop vaultwarden.
 Copy and paste your original Bitwarden folder - overwrite it.
 Start vaultwarden.

 Everything should be back to normal.
-You unlock it using your master password and even all the configuration you did inside ‘config.json’ is still there since it is also in the backed up files.
+You unlock it using your master password and even all the configuration you did inside `config.json` is still there since it is also in the backed up files.